 a person as a believer

-anticipation (i.e., the reference of some aspect to a later one) human beings transcend a modal aspect.
-Therefore it is relevant to observe that animal functions in the post-psychic aspects are merely retrocipatory (i.e., only referring back to the
+aspect.
+In every anticipation (i.e., the reference of some aspect to a later one) human beings transcend a modal aspect.
+Therefore it is relevant to observe that animal functions in the post-psychic aspects are merely retrocipatory (i.e., only referring

-personal.
+is not merely personal.
 Each society has an ideology, a common creed, even if it is cynical.
-The ideology determines the
+The ideology

 The ideology transcends all modal diversity, because its roots are in the heart of the people.